peter-sifuentez/peter-sifuentez/README.md

 🔭 I’m currently working on improving the close menu button for the mobile menu of my portfolio website

-🌱 I’m currently learning about querySelectors, eventListeners and taking a deeper dive into Javascript
+🌱 I’m currently learning about querySelectors, eventListeners and relearning Javascript basics

 ## My portfolio website
 <a target="_blank" href="https://petersifuentez.com/">petersifuentez.com</a>